-To provide an understanding of the general principles of international arbitration and a comparison of the main alternative dispute resolution processes - arbitration, mediation and adjudication.
-The course will give candidates a basic understanding of the principles of good practice and procedure in international arbitration.
+To provide an understanding of the general principles of international (i.e. non-domestic) arbitration and its relationship to other dispute resolution processes.
+The course will provide candidates with an introduction to the legal framework of, and good practice and procedure in, international arb

 What is covered within the syllabus?